MakGulati/ALIGN-FL/README.md

 # ALIGN_FL

-A Federated Learning framework implementing various strategies including FedAlign, FedAvg, and FedProx, with support for differential privacy and various datasets.
+A Federated Learning framework implementing various strategies including ALIGN_FL, FedAvg, and FedProx, with support for differential privacy and various datasets.

 ## Installation